-There may also be disputes about specific defences, which the valuer would wish to offer to the claim, such as the passage of time, as in Mullins Investments Pty Ltd v Richard Ellis (WA) Pty Ltd in Western Australia or Horbury v Craig Hall and Rutley in the UK.
-The defence of contributory negligence, involving as it does an accusation against the accuser, is also a recipe for dispute.
-Such a defence has been available to New Zealand valuers since Kendall-Wilson Securities v Barraclough in 1986, but it was not until the early 1990s, with cases such as PK Finans International (UK) Ltd v Andrew Downs and Co.
-Ltd. and subsequently the South Australia Asset Management case, that such a contention became recognised in the UK.
+There may also be disputes about specific defences which the valuer would wish to offer to the claim, such as the passage of time, as in Mullins Investments Pty Ltd v Richard Ellis (WA) Pty Ltd in Western Australia or Horbury volume Craig Hall and Rutley in the UK.
+The defence of contributory negligence, involving as it does a tu quoque accusation against the accuser, is also a recipe for dispute.
+Such a defence has been available to New Zealand valuers since Kendall-Wilson Securities v Barraclough in 1986, but it was not until the early 1990s in the UK, with cases such as PK Finans International (UK) Ltd volume Andrew Downs and Co.
+Ltd. and subsequently the South Australia Asset Management case, that such a contention became recognised in valuation.

-The subject of negligence is emotive, with its associations with incompetence and moral blame.
-The stakes can be very large, both financially and in terms of professional reputation.
-The subject matter is often subjective; Lindgren J in MGICA v Kenny and Good called valuation a "very inexact science", although in the case of Cash Resources Australia Pty Ltd. v Ken Gaetjens Real Estate Pty Ltd, the Supreme Court of South Australia appears to have taken a much harder line as to how much inexactitude was permissible.
+It is safe to say, therefore, that allegations of negligence in valuation have a propensity to generate disputes.
+This is wholly unsurprising.
+The subject of negligence, with its associations with incompetence and moral blame, is emotive.
+The stakes can be very large, both financially and in terms of professional reputation (these are considered further below).
+The subject matter is often subjective: Lindgren J in MGICA v Kenny and Good called valuation a "very inexact science", although in the case of Cash Resources Australia Pty Ltd. v Ken Gaetjens Real Estate Pty Ltd the Supreme Court of South Australia appears to have taken a much harder line as to how much inexactitude was permissible.